cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   The "Text options" button is intentionally not available in the key entry dialogs for the following ciphers:
   - Substitution part of ADFGVX (algorithm requires fixed alphabet)
-  - Playfair (algorithm requires fixed alphabet)
+  - Playfair (the algorithm determines via the matrix the alphabet)
   - Permutation (all data is permutated; preformat the document if wished by yourself via the menu "View \ Format Text Document")
   - Solitaire (algorithm requires fixed alphabet; turning all letter into